Matt Strauss: COVID-19 pandemic

 Strauss has been a vocal opponent of lockdowns, mask mandates, and vaccine mandates from the onset of the pandemic.
 Strauss tweeted that he would "sooner give [his] children COVID-19 than a McDonald's happy meal," which was criticized when he was appointed the acting medical officer of health for Haldimand-Norfolk PHU.
 The Ontario Liberal Party called for his appointment to be vetoed by the Minister of Health.
 In his 16 months on the job, Haldimand-Norfolk went from being second last in the province for vaccination rates to the middle of the list.
 Strauss ultimately resigned from his position for reasons unrelated to the controversy surrounding his appointment.

 Politics

 In November 2023, Strauss was announced as the Conservative candidate for Kitchener South—Hespeler.
 Strauss defeated the Liberal incumbent Valerie Bradford in the 2025 Canadian federal election.
 He is the first Conservative to represent the district.

 In August 2025, Strauss participated in a panel on youth mental health organized by the Civic Clarity Foundation.
 The event brought together legislators from the federal Conservative, Liberal, and provincial Green parties to discuss policy solutions to the issue.

+On August 2, 2026, he joined the provincial Ontario Liberal Party and endorsed Eric Lombardi in the party leadership election.